falco-talon/falco-talon.github.io/content/en/docs/rules/_index.md

 * `continue`: if `true`, no more action are applied after this one (each actionner has its own default value).
 * `ignore_errors`: if `true`, ignore the errors and avoid to stop at this action.
 * `parameters`: key:value map of parameters for the action. value can be a string, an array (slice) or a map.
+* `output`: defines the output to use to store the result artifact
+  * `target`: the name of the kind of output to use
+  * `parameters`: key:value map of parameters for the output. value can be a string, an array (slice) or a map.

 ## Rule